Wrong Turn 4: Bloody Beginnings: Cast

-Release

 Home media

 Wrong Turn 4: Bloody Beginnings was released to DVD and Blu-ray on October 25, 2011.
 To date, the film earned $3.6 million.

 Reception

-Critical response

-Rotten Tomatoes, a review aggregator, reports that 67% of seven surveyed critics gave the film a positive review; the average rating is 5.3/10.
-Steve Barton of Dread Central rated it 2.5/5 stars and called it "the Congo of slasher movies", an objectively bad film that is still enjoyable to watch.
+On review aggregation website Rotten Tomatoes, it has a rating of 67% of based on reviews from seven critics, with an average rating of 5.3/10.
+Steve Barton of Dread Central rated it 2.5 out of 5 and called it "the Congo of slasher movies", an objectively bad film that is still enjoyable to watch.
 Anton Bitel of Little White Lies wrote that although the film delivers what fans want, the characters are interchangeable and the plot is derivative.
-William Bibbiani of CraveOnline rated it 7.5/10 and wrote, "Wrong Turn 4 is the kind of movie that knows exactly what it is and offers nothing less, and occasionally a little more."
+William Bibbiani of CraveOnline rated it 7.5 out of 10 and wrote, "Wrong Turn 4 is the kind of movie that knows exactly what it is and offers nothing less, and occasionally a little more."
 Charles Webb of Twitch Film wrote, "There's not much to recommend the latest entry in this franchise, which, like all long-running horror series has already reached its point of diminishing returns."